 Wait, who's that?

-You have just met the Stranger Behind The Mask, where The Reveal proves to be something or someone we've never heard of before, and had no reasonable way of expecting.
-This can often result in an Anticlimax, and is almost always a Shocking Swerve.
+You have just met the Stranger Behind the Mask, where The Reveal proves to be something or someone we've never heard of before, and had no reasonable way of expecting.
+This can often result in an Anti-Climax, and is almost always an Ass Pull.
 Both Ronald Knox and S.S.
 Van Dine attempted to create rules for Detective Fiction, one of which was created in order to either prevent or avert this trope from occurring.
 Knox, indeed, made it his first commandment: "The criminal must be someone mentioned in the early part of the story..."

 By the nature of this trope, all examples will inherently be mild spoilers.

 - A sort of meta-example, with Doki Doki!
 PreCure.
 While the show was airing, it was leaked that the show would have a Sixth Ranger character, Cure Ace.
 The fans began to wonder which character would become Cure Ace, as almost every Sixth Ranger character in the Pretty Cure franchise had been a preexisting character.
 The show even had a Dark Magical Girl character who looked like she could become Cure Ace.
 As you might guess from being an example on this page, the episode after Cure Ace's introduction revealed she was a character that hadn't appeared before- a nine year old girl named Aguri Madoka.